Tutorial: Transform Operations¶

 3. Add Bounce with a Spring Modifier¶

-Modifiers sit between the target and the applier, adjusting the computed position before it gets applied.
-Let us make the object overshoot its target and bounce back with a spring.
+Modifiers sit between the target and the applier, adjusting the computed position before it's written.
+Let's make the cube overshoot its target and spring back.

 - From the type selector, choose Spring (under the Physics category).